-Emotion is one of the most powerful psychological experiences in human life.
+Emotion in psychology of the most powerful psychological experiences in human life.
 Every day we feel happiness, sadness, anger, fear, love, excitement, or anxiety.
 These emotional experiences influence how we think, behave, decide, and interact with others.

 In psychology, emotion is studied to understand how feelings arise, how they affect the body and mind, and how they influence behavior.

-Emotion is not just a feeling.
+Emotion in psychology is not just a feeling.
 It involves:

 - Physical changes in the body